-• In support of the Agency's Disaster Preparedness Plan for all critical technology systems, the Agency successfully conducted the second offsite SAP and computer lab testing.
+- In support of the Agency's Disaster Preparedness Plan for all critical technology systems, the Agency successfully conducted the second offsite SAP and computer lab testing. - NIMS training was conducted and completed. - The Agency's Emergency Response Plan was prepared by the safety department.